Make a difference in your community! Peer relationships have been shown to improve mental health outcomes.

 |Tools for Peer Providers||40||86||126|

-An HRSA grant will cover the tuition for 128 students to complete the three courses in this program.
-Receiving free tuition through this grant requires you to commit to completing the program three courses and practicum hours) and, after completing the courses, seeking employment as a Peer Specialist working with transitional-age youth or the parents of children, adolescents, or transitional age youth.
+The scholarship is made possible through an HRSA grant, which provides funding for 128 students to complete the three courses in this program.
+The terms of the grant requires you to complete the program (consisting of three sections and practicum hours) and, after completing the courses, seeking employment (paid or as a volunteer) as a Peer Specialist working with transitional-age youth or the parents of children, adolescents, or transitional age youth.

-Course One: Introduction to Peer Services (plus practicum hours) - Sections of this course are starting in February.
+Section One: Introduction to Peer Services (plus practicum hours)

-The material in this course will focus on transitional-age youth (TAY) and the parents of children, adolescents and transitional-age youth.
-This course teaches about self-help groups, recovery planning, crisis management, suicide prevention, targeted case management assistance, triage, ethics and boundaries, HIPPA and confidentiality, self-care and job readiness skills.
+The first section teaches about self-help groups, recovery planning, crisis management, suicide prevention, targeted case management assistance, triage, ethics and boundaries, HIPPA and confidentiality, self-care and job readiness skills.

 Students will learn:

-- Evidenced-based best peer practices for connecting people with services and resources to further their recovery, and know when to connect someone to a higher level of care.
+- Evidence-based best peer practices for connecting people with services and resources to further their recovery, and know when to connect someone to a higher level of care.

-- The difference between supporting, controlling and enabling and appropriate boundaries.
+- The difference between supporting, controlling and enabling appropriate boundaries.

-- How to avoid disclosing protected health information and to respect people's confidentiality and privacy rights and needs.
+- How to avoid disclosing protected health information, respecting people's confidentiality and privacy rights and needs.

 - Five strategies for work-life balance, mental health self-care, recovery, stress reduction and resiliency.

-- Job readiness skills, including: attendance, working together, project management, meeting deadlines, co-worker relations, supervisor relations, will be woven into the structure of the curriculum.
+- Job readiness skills (including: attendance, working together, project management, meeting deadlines, co-worker relations, and supervisor relations) will be woven into the structure of the curriculum.

 - Risk factors and warning signs of suicide, as well as health, cultural, ethnic, environmental and historical factors which can predict suicidal behavior, and know effective strategies for preventing suicide.